darktable-org/dtdocs/content/module-reference/processing-modules/color-zones.md

 Selectively adjust the lightness, saturation and hue of pixels based on their current lightness, saturation and hue.

-This module works in CIE LCh color space, which separates pixels into _lightness_, chroma (or _saturation_) and _hue_ components.
+This module works in CIE LCh color space, which separates pixels into _lightness_, chroma (_saturation_) and _hue_ components.
 It allows you to manipulate the lightness, saturation and hue of targeted groups of pixels through the use of [curves](../../darkroom/processing-modules/curves.md).

-In the _color zones_ module, you first need to choose whether you wish to adjust (select) pixels based on their lightness, saturation or hue.
-Once you have chosen the pixel selection method you can then use three curves, on their respective tabs, to adjust the lightness, saturation and hue of ranges of pixels selected via this method.
+You first need to choose whether you wish to adjust (select) pixels based on their lightness, saturation or hue.
+You can then use three curves, on their respective tabs, to adjust the lightness, saturation and hue of ranges of pixels selected via this method.

 # pixel selection method

 The _color zones_ module offers three different methods for selecting which pixels you want to adjust.
 They are:

 select by hue (default)
-: Choose which pixels to manipulate based on their hue.
+: Select pixels to manipulate based on their hue.
 For example, you may want to darken a blue sky, or to change a red porche into a yellow one.
 The following image shows the full range of hues that you can choose to operate on:

 : ![color zones choose hue](./color-zones/color-zones-choose-hue.png#w33)

 select by lightness
-: Choose which pixels to manipulate based on their lightness.
-For example, you may want to make your shadows brighter (which is like doing a sort of tone mapping), or to make your highlights a little more yellow in hue.
+: Select pixels to manipulate based on their lightness.
+For example, you may want to make your shadows brighter, or to make your highlights more yellow.
 The following image shows the range of lightness levels that you can choose to operate on, from dark to light:

 : ![color zones choose lightness](./color-zones/color-zones-choose-lightness.png#w33)

 select by saturation
-: Choose which pixels to manipulate based on their saturation.
+: Select pixels to manipulate based on their saturation.
 For example, you may want to tone down the saturation of some already highly saturated pixels, or to change their hue.
 The following image shows the range of saturation levels that you can choose to operate on, from a completely unsaturated monochrome gray through to the most highly saturated color:

 : ![color zones choose saturation](./color-zones/color-zones-choose-saturation.png#w33)

 # pixel manipulation curves

-Once you have chosen a pixel selection method, the selected range of lightness, saturation or hue levels will appear along the horizonal axis of the pixel manipulation curves.
-There are three tabs, each with their own curve for manipulating either the hue, lightness or saturation.
+Once you have chosen a pixel selection method, the selected range of lightness, saturation or hue levels will appear along the horizonal axis of the three pixel manipulation curves, which can be viewed and adjusted by choosing the appropriate tab (lightness, saturation, hue).

 If, for example, you were to choose to _select by hue_ (the default), the horizontal axis (below the manipulation curves) would show the range of hues you can work with, and the three pixel manipulation curves would appears as follows: